BBEdit 10

 LeVack Block's Two Year Anniversary

-12 December 2009, late at night
+12 December 2009, the wee hours

 It’s 2:15 on a Friday night.
 I got back from LeVack Block on Ossington an hour or so ago.
 It was their two year anniversary.
 It was a pretty good party.
 Rather than sleep, I thought i’d figure out how to generate my Blansdowne site using Sinatra, instead of generating all the static pages up front.
 I’ve actually got it all working, though I need to handle errors better.
 I’m impressed at how productive I am this late at night.